bezalel-7/pythonsnakegame/README.md

 A snake game written in Python using the Turtle graphics.

 #controls
-right key to point East
+right key to point East.
-left Key to point West
+left Key to point West.
-Up Key to point North
+Up Key to point North.
-Down Key to South
+Down Key to South .
 #The head keeps moving in the same direction until an arrow key is clicked to change its direction.

 ## Running the application